 CCSMR related research began at the beginning of FY15.
 Some of the research being conducted under CCSMR is related to research that originated with tasks under the Consolidated Sequestration Research Project (CSRP) which wrapped up at the end of FY15.
 Each year since FY15, the CCSMR tasks have changed and evolved.
-Our current FY20-21 focus is as follows:
+Our current focus is as follows:

-The Core Carbon Storage and Monitoring Research Program (CCSMR) aims to advance emergent monitoring technologies that can be used in commercial carbon storage projects.
-Our Targeted R&D portfolio for FY 2020 remains focused on advancing monitoring technologies considered essential for enabling carbon storage but require further development in order to meet performance and cost goals to support multi-decadal reservoir surveillance.
+The Core Carbon Storage and Monitoring Research Program (CCSMR) started at the beginning of FY 2015 with the purpose of advancing emergent monitoring technologies that can be used in commercial carbon storage projects.
+Our Targeted R&D portfolio is based on technologies considered essential for enabling carbon storage but require further development in order to meet performance and cost goals to support multi-decadal reservoir surveillance.
 Much of our progress to date has relied on using highly leveraged international collaborations, where LBNL can apply emergent technologies in field monitoring to help accelerate the commercialization of carbon sequestration.
-The monitoring technologies we are focused on include permanent seismic imaging using surface orbital vibrators and distributed acoustic sensing (SOV-DAS), advancement of joint EM-seismic methods, technology for monitoring induced seismicity at depth, investigating fault leakage mechanics and long-term cap-rock seal capabilities, fiber optic-based distributed strain sensing and monitoring (DSS).
-Current international research partners include Carbon Management Canada’s Containment and Monitoring Institute (CaMI, Canada), the Petroleum Technology Research Council Aquistore Project (PTRC, Canada), CO2CRC’s Otway Project (Australia), and SINTEF’s aCQurate project (Norway).
-In each of our tasks we address a technology that is initially considered at a Technology Readiness Level (TRL) of 3-4 and we aim to advance it to the TRL of 4-5.
+The monitoring technologies we are focused on include permanent seismic imaging using Surface Orbital Vibrators and Distributed Acoustic Sensing (SOV-DAS), advancement of joint EM-seismic methods, technology for monitoring induced seismicity at depth, investigating fault leakage mechanics and long-term cap-rock seal capabilities, fiber optic-based Distributed Strain Sensing and monitoring (DSS).
+Current international research partners include Carbon Management Canada’s Containment and Monitoring Institute (CaMI, Canada), CO2CRC’s Otway Project (Australia), Archer Daniels Midland (ADM, Illinois, USA), SINTEF’s aCQurate project (Norway), and the Petroleum Technology Research Council Aquistore Project (PTRC, Canada), and.
+The Program is subdivided into three main Tasks; in each task we address a technology that is initially considered at a Technology Readiness Level (TRL) of 3-4 and we aim to advance it to the TRL of 4-5.

-Task 2: 2nd Generation SOV-DAS
+Second Generation SOV-DAS

-The capability for SOV-DAS to be used for seismic imaging has been explored by initial trials at two field laboratories, the CO2CRC Otway Project site and the ADM IMS project.
+The capability for SOV-DAS to be used for seismic imaging has been explored by initial trials at two field laboratories, the CO2CRC Otway Project site and the ADM project.
 While these initial trials allowed us to test the basic concept, there were many lessons learned, both in the design and operation of hardware and the collection and processing of data.
 We have identified several areas required to advance the maturity level of the technology, which we plan to address during the Otway Stage 3 project.
 The Otway Project Stage 3 plans to incorporate SOV-DAS technology using a total of 9 SOV source points distributed throughout the monitoring field and an extensive network of DAS cable installed along six wells.
-Preliminary testing during FY17 showed that high frequency motors, even with lower force can improve seismic imaging acquisition.
+Preliminary testing during FY 2017 showed that high frequency motors, even with lower force can improve seismic imaging acquisition.
 We plan to install both 10 Ton-force motors that can operate up to 80 Hz along with 4 Ton-force motors that operate up to 160 Hz and explore ways to acquire and merge data from those two collocated sources.
 We also learned that there needs to be greater understanding in what constitutes an optimal source signature for data deconvolution.
-Further deployments of the DAS-SOV technology will allow us to improve the understanding on how to make a field-laboratory scale system.
+Further deployments of the SOV-DAS technology will allow us to improve the understanding on how to make a field-laboratory scale system.
 A new development in SOV-DAS hardware is the design of a motor mount that will allow for swept horizontal shear wave orientation by rotating the motor on a slewing bearing.
-The Otway Stage 3 SOV-DAS network will be used to monitor an injection of approximately 15,000 T CO2-rich gas supplied by the nearby Buttress Well.
+The Otway Stage 3 SOV-DAS network will be used to monitor an injection of approximately 15,000 Ton CO2-rich gas supplied by the nearby Buttress Well.

-Task 3: Integrated Plume Monitoring using Joint EM-Seismic and Strain Sensing
+Integrated Plume Monitoring using Joint EM-Seismic and Strain Sensing

 Monitoring Technology for Deep CO2 Injection

 Our objective is for this task is to quantify induced seismicity (IS) hazards and reduce the risk resulting from (a) detection of smaller microseismic events at depth and (b) potential early detection of faults and their incipient failure, thereby advancing the development and validation of technologies that enable safe, permanent geologic storage of CO2 and further developing the ability to image basement faults.